-The second thing you want to look at is where your money is going.
-Let’s say you need to create a waiver for your kayaking rental service, and you need a simple document for kayakers to sign.
-In a good month, you get about 500 total signatures, while in an off season, none.
-Otter’s pay-as-you-go model allows you to pay per signature starting at $0.10 with bulk rates as low as $0.02.
-That means in off-seasons you aren’t paying a $24-$150 monthly bill.
+The second thing you want to consider is where your money is going.
+Let’s say you need to create a waiver for your kayaking rental service and a simple document for kayakers to sign.
+In a good month, you get about 500 total signatures, while in an off-season, none.
+You can calculate your average for the year and get a plan with roll-over credits or downgrade to storage for the off-season.
+Both save you money while storing your documents safely.

 If you have never used electronic signature tools for creating waivers, you will want to start with an option that doesn’t charge you monthly and isn’t trying to make money from you even when you are not using their service.

 Services like Otter Waiver allow you to build clean and simple waivers in minutes.
 After that, it is incredibly easy to share with a simple QR Code, custom link and more.
 Sign up today and get 100 free credits when you start an account on Otter Waiver.

 Otter is here to help as businesses navigate the challenges of staying open among the COVID-19 pandemic.
 Our solutions for electronic activity waivers and digital health consent forms make it easy to send, scan a QR Code, and sign the documents you need for contactless screening and acknowledgement.